Relational Long Short-Term Memory for Video Action Recognition: Introduction

-\begin{itemize} \item We develop a novel Relational-LSTM module that models object interaction features and can be inserted into existing diverse architectures as a plug-in module. \item We incorporate the Relational-LSTM module into a two-stream, two-branch architecture to perform video action recognition. \item We show experimentally through ablation studies that the introduction of our module leads to clear and unquestionable gains in performance. \item Our architecture should be considered the new state-of-the-art for video action recognition among LSTM-based architectures, beating the current best architecture by 1.2\% on UCF-101 and 5.2\% on HMDB-51. \item Our architecture performs comparably to the top-tier of state-of-the-art architectures overall on UCF-101 and HBDM-51 datasets. \end{itemize}
+\begin{itemize} \item We develop a novel Relational-LSTM module that models object interaction features and can be inserted into existing diverse architectures as a plug-in module. \item We incorporate the Relational-LSTM module into a two-stream, two-branch architecture to perform video action recognition. \item We show experimentally through ablation studies that the introduction of our module leads to clear and unquestionable gains in performance. \item Our architecture should be considered the new state-of-the-art for video action recognition among LSTM-based architectures, beating the current best architecture by 1.2\% on UCF-101 and 5.2\% on HMDB-51. \item Our architecture performs comparably to the top-tier of state-of-the-art architectures overall on UCF-101 and HBDM-51 datasets. \item Our architecture outperforms state-of-the-art methods with comparable schema on the large-scale Charades dataset by 3.2\%. \end{itemize}

+The rest of the paper is organized as follows.
+In section \ref{sec:related work}, we discuss related work.
+Section \ref{sec:method} describes our Relational LSTM module.
+Experimental results and their analysis are presented in Section \ref{sec:exp}.
+Finally, the conclusions and potential for future work are discussed in Section \ref{sec:conclusion}.